 - Foreign Data Wrapper: use the cstore extension or not.

 |We provide two type of users.

 tank_integration_user: This user is for accessing to DataTanks from Treasure Data components, for example: Output result to DataTanks, pg> operator from TD Workflow.
-Please contact support if tank_integration_user password is required.
+Contact support if you require a tank_integration_user password.

 tank_user: This user is for accessing user side client.
 You can access to DataTanks like a PostgreSQL using this user.

 Querying Data Tanks from Treasure Data’s console.